 Both of these options will place a video on the PowerPoint canvas, but in very different ways.
 Inserting the video will include it as a part of the PowerPoint file.
-It's actually bundled inside of the PowerPoint file, so that you can send it to anyone, and the video will play.
+It's actually bundled inside of the PowerPoint file.
+So, you can send it to anyone and the video will play.

 To link to the video, browse to where the video file is stored.
-Click the dropdown arrow next to the Insert button and choose Link to File to insert the video inside of your PowerPoint file.
+Click the Options button in the lower left corner and choose Link to File to insert the video inside of your PowerPoint file.

-Linking to the video will reference the original file and simply link to it.
+Linking to the video references the original file and simply links to it.
 Basically, you're creating a reference to the video file instead of adding it to your presentation file.

 Ideally, your video is hosted somewhere online, like YouTube.
 So, you neither have to embed the video in your PowerPoint file, or link to it on your computer.

 5. Use the Insert Tab to Add Photos